AdaCore/why3/doc/manpages.rst

 .. program:: why3 config

 Why3 must be configured to access external provers.
-Typically, this is done by running the ``config`` command.
+Typically, this is done by running the :program:`why3 config` command.
 This must be done each time a new prover is installed.

 The provers that Why3 attempts to detect are described in the readable